kineticsystem/vscode_ros2/README.md

 `Alt + O`

-### Build Task Configuration
+### Colcon build

 If you want to run Colcon from VSCode, always remember to open the root of your repository where `build`, `install`, `log` and `src` folders are usually located.

-At this stage, no build task has been defined.
+At this stage, no task has been defined.
 To rectify this, create a `tasks.json` file within the `.vscode` folder and populate it with the following content:

 ```json
 {